FeMTTU/femus/README.md

 License
 ========

-Femus is opensource software distributed under the LGPL license, version 2.1
+Femus is an open-source software distributed under the LGPL license, version 2.1